2014 Scottish independence referendum: International reaction

-In a press release following the referendum, the Russian Ministry of Foreign Affairs stated: "It is an understandable and logical desire of the Scottish people for the central authorities to guarantee respect for their national and cultural identity, language and traditions and also give them more independence to take decisions on Scotland's socio-economic development and its standing in the united state.
+In a press-release following the referendum, the Russian Ministry of Foreign Affairs stated: "It is an understandable and logical desire of the Scottish people for the central authorities to guarantee respect for their national and cultural identity, language, and traditions, and also give them more independence to take decisions on Scotland's socio-economic development and its standing in the united state.
 We have noted that the UK government has extended concrete promises in this regard.
-We believe that these factors are extremely important not only for Scotland but also in the general context of devolution processes".
+We believe that these factors are extremely important not only for Scotland but also in the general context of devolution processes."

-Facing the result of the referendum, Erna Solberg, Prime Minister of Norway, stated to Norwegian broadcaster NRK she was 'glad' Scotland chose to remain in the union and that Scottish independence could have become challenging for Norway as a neighbouring country.
+Facing the result of the referendum, Erna Solberg, Prime Minister of Norway, stated to Norwegian broadcaster NRK she was 'glad' Scotland chose to remain in the union and that Scottish independence could have become challenging for Norway as a neighboring country.

-Spanish Prime Minister Mariano Rajoy, in a video message, said that the Scottish have avoided serious consequences and "have chosen the most favourable option for everyone; for themselves, for all of Britain and for the rest of Europe".
+Spanish Prime Minister Mariano Rajoy, in a video message, said that the Scottish have avoided serious consequences and "have chosen the most favorable option for everyone; for themselves, for all of Britain, and for the rest of Europe".
 Iñigo Urkullu, the President of the Basque Country, stated on the day of the referendum that as the British Government had allowed Scotland to freely decide its own future, the responsibility of the Basque government was to "follow Scotland's footsteps" in securing a similar agreement in Spain.
 Artur Mas, President of the Generalitat of Catalonia, described the referendum as a model for a future vote in the Catalonia, and said "What happened in Scotland is not a setback for us, because what we really want in Catalonia is to have the chance to vote".
 On the day after the Scottish referendum, the Catalan parliament voted to hold a "popular consultation" on Catalan independence.
 The Spanish government said that such a vote would be unconstitutional, but a referendum was held on 9 November 2014 anyway.
 The large majority (80%) voted for Catalonia to be an independent country, although two-thirds of Catalans did not participate in the referendum.

-Secretary General of NATO Anders Fogh Rasmussen said that he fully respected "the choice that the people of Scotland have made".
-President of the European Commission José Manuel Barroso said the Scottish vote was good for a "united, open and stronger Europe".
+Secretary General of NATO Anders Fogh Rasmussen said that he fully-respected "the choice that the people of Scotland have made".
+President of the European Commission José Manuel Barroso said the Scottish vote was good for a "united, open, and stronger Europe".